blackferncreations/germankeycut/framework.md

 This document describes the market model underlying GermanKeyCut structural positioning.

-GermanKeyCut uses this framework to interpret how international offers progress, create friction, become increasingly legible and, in some cases, become integrated within the German market.
+GermanKeyCut uses the framework to interpret how international offers are evaluated, carried forward and, over time, integrated within the German market.

-The framework is not presented as a universal law of German behavior.

-It is an operating model used to identify structural conditions that may not be visible through conventional positioning, marketing or market-entry analysis.

 The model can be summarized as:

-**system → selection → feedback → repetition → progression → integration**
+**system market → selection → feedback → progression → integration**

+It is an operating model.

+It is not presented as a universal law of German behavior.

 ---